redpesk-common/afb-libpython/README.md

 ### jobstart mode

-Use a shedwait lock to control the main loop from asynchronous events.
-This later case is mandatory when we have to start the loopstart to listen event, but still need to exit it to run a new set of test.
+This uses a `schedwait` lock to control the main loop from the asynchronous events.
+This later case is mandatory when we have to start the loopstart to listen to events, but still need to exit to run a new set of tests.

-In following example:
+In the following example:
-* jobstart callback starts an event handler and passes the lock as evt context
+* `jobstartCB` callback starts an event handler and passes the lock as an event context
-* event handler: count the number of event and after 5 events release the lock.
+* the event handler counts the number of events and after 5 events releases the lock.

-Note:
+Notes:

-* libafb.jobstart does not return before the lock is releases.
-As for events it is the developer responsibility to either carry the lock in a context or to store it within a share space, on order unlock function to access it.
+* `libafb.jobstart` does not return before the lock is released.
+As for events, it is the developer responsibility to either carry the lock in a context or to store it within a shared space, to order the unlock function to access it.

-* it is possible to serialize libafb.jobstart in order to build asynchronous cascade of asynchronous tests.
+* it is possible to serialize `libafb.jobstart` in order to build an asynchronous cascade of asynchronous tests.

 ```python